The Dracaena Massangeana is also known as the Corn Plant or the happy plant because of its simple nature of this plant.

 Common Problems for Dracaena Massangeana

 Mealybugs are one of the most notorious pests in the gardening world.
 These pests love growing in warm climates that have slight humidity.
-They have soft bodies but can be extremely hard to spot and get rid of because of their white bodies.
+They have soft bodies but can be extremely hard to spot and eliminate because of their white bodies.

 You can spot them mostly underneath the leaves of an infected plant.
 Another name given to mealybugs is crawlers.
 These pests are fast-moving, so once your plant is infected, it is important to get rid of them as soon as possible.